 Is online shopping safe?
 Generally speaking, yes!
 Online shopping has become much safer in recent years with options for more secure payment gateways and fraud detection.
-Online shopping during Covid has risen dramatically, due almost entirely to the physical safety of not having to venture out into the open.

 Several other advantages of online shopping include: